Last updated on January 19, 2023

 While they are versatile, these cards are mainly here to grab your finishers when you need them.
 It’s important to keep in mind that they force you to reveal what you tutor, so it would be smart to pair these with a draw spell.

 While not your traditional tutor, Defense of the Heart is a great way to drop some of your finishing creatures onto the battlefield at the beginning of your turn.
+Of course, you can also get any useful creatures if you’re not ready to close the game out just yet, like Consecrated Sphinx or Ancient Silver Dragon.

 Cheap mana rocks are important for this deck because you want to get Koma out as early as possible.
 Jeweled Lotus is also great in this deck, either for getting Koma early or paying for commander tax later on.
 And having Forest Island lands are very helpful because your ramp spells that search for Forests can search these up for you.